terminal-agent/terminal-agent.github.io/content/blog/workflow/index.md

 We are actively working on several exciting directions:

-### 1. Agent Gym for RL Training
+### 1. Terminal Gym for RL Training
-We've built an **Terminal Gym** that provides a structured environment for reinforcement learning.
+We aim to build an **Terminal Gym** that provides a structured environment for reinforcement learning.
-This includes (1) procise reward modeling (2) robust and scalable dockerized envs.
+This includes (1) procise reward modeling (2) robust and scalable dockerized envs (3) easy-to-hard task sets.

 ### 2. Advanced Learning Algorithms
-Exploring offline RL, imitation learning, and other techniques to improve sample efficiency and reduce the need for human supervision.
+We are exploring offline RL, imitation learning, and other techniques to improve sample efficiency for extra-long agent trajectories (>30K length) and ultimately reduce the need for human supervision.

 ## Open Source & Community